aleferna12/colorir/docs/source/builtin_palettes.rst

 Essentials
 ----------

-Palettes that provide access to commonly used colors.
+Palettes that provide access to commonly used colors by name.

 basic - *palette*
 +++++++++++++++++